Privacy Policy

 - Apple (Sign in with Apple): We use Sign in with Apple to authenticate leaderboard accounts.
 Apple provides us with an opaque user identifier and, at your option, your name and email (which may be a privacy relay address).
 See Apple's Privacy Policy.

-- Supabase (Backend Services): We use Supabase to provide authentication, database, and file storage for the leaderboard feature.
-Supabase stores your authentication record, your leaderboard profile (display name, avatar URL, aggregate stats), avatar image files, and any moderation reports you submit.
+- Supabase (Backend Services): We use Supabase to provide authentication, database, and file storage for the leaderboard feature, and to host the backend functions that process photo-verification missions.
+Supabase stores your authentication record, your leaderboard profile (display name, avatar URL, best alarm-dismissal times and their missions), avatar image files, referral records (see Section 2.1), and any moderation reports you submit.
 See Supabase's Privacy Policy.

 - AppsFlyer (Attribution & Analytics): We use AppsFlyer as our mobile measurement partner (MMP) to attribute app installs and in-app events (such as trial starts and subscription conversions) to advertising campaigns.
 AppsFlyer may collect device identifiers, IP address, install timestamps, and in-app event data.
 AppsFlyer is contractually bound to use this data only for attribution and analytics.
 See AppsFlyer's Privacy Policy.

-- Meta (Facebook/Instagram) & TikTok: We run paid advertising campaigns on Meta (Facebook and Instagram) and TikTok.
-These platforms may receive pseudonymous attribution and conversion data through their respective SDKs or server-to-server integrations to facilitate campaign measurement and optimization.
+- Meta (Facebook/Instagram): We run paid advertising campaigns on Meta (Facebook and Instagram).
+Meta may receive pseudonymous attribution and conversion data through its SDK or server-to-server integrations to facilitate campaign measurement and optimization.
 This may include device identifiers, in-app event signals, and hashed identifiers.
-See Meta's Data Policy and TikTok's Privacy Policy.
+See Meta's Data Policy.

 We are not responsible for the privacy practices of third-party services.
 We encourage you to review their privacy policies.